 In 2005, Arthur B. Shostak, a retired sociologist from Philadelphia's Drexel University, went on a Holocaust tour in Europe.
 An American professor led the tour, which was attended by 25 or 30 American Jews.
 It was both eye-opening and distressing, but probably not for the usual reasons.

 "We listened — day after day and camp after camp — we listened to the horror stories.
 And at the end of the two and a half weeks listening to this chap, my wife and I had an epiphany.
-A shared epiphany," Shostak, now 82, explains.
+A shared epiphany," Shostak, now 83, explained when we first interviewed him in 2019.
 "And the epiphany was we had just been subject to a great distortion, a great one-sided version, which drew standing applause at the end of the two and a half weeks from everybody — except my wife and me."

 The problem wasn't with what the tour leader had related to his group, Shostak says, but what he hadn't.
 In the telling of all the Holocaust's horrors — in the stories of refugees being forced from their homes, in the trips through the haunting camps, in the stark black-and-white photos of the emaciated, wide-eyed survivors, in the shared, shameful history of death that envelops all who look into this scar on human history — what Shostak and his wife found missing were the stories of hope.

 Over the next several years — his work continues today — Shostak pored through the narratives of more than 200 Holocaust survivors, personally interviewed scores of them and studied remembrances from many other prisoners of war.
 In his research, he found hundreds of what he calls "help" stories from the majority of survivors — tales of those who risked their own safety to aid those in need under the most horrific of circumstances.
 Many happened at the camps themselves.